pinecoders/pinecoders.github.io/techniques/dsp/README.md

 filter = sum/sumw
 ```

-the cut-off multiplier `cm` determine the number of local maxima/minima in the sinc function, more precisely `n = 2*cm - 1` where `n` is the number of local maxima/minima.
+The cut-off multiplier `cm` determines the number of local maxima/minima in the sinc function, more precisely `n = 2*cm - 1` where `n` is the number of local maxima/minima.

 <br/>